 How much does it cost to renew a chiropractic license in New Hampshire?

 License renewal costs $300.
-This is paid as part of the electronic renewal process or by mailed check.
+This is paid as part of the electronic renewal process by credit or debit card.

 When do I need to renew my NH chiropractic license?

-License renewal occurs on odd-numbered years in New Hampshire, meaning licenses are renewed on a two-year cycle.
+For most currently licensed chiropractors, license renewal occurs on odd-numbered years, meaning licenses are renewed on a two-year cycle.
 Continuing education documentation and payment should be received by the Office of Professional Licensure by June 30th.
-All licenses expire on July 1st.
+Licenses expire on July 1st.

 How many continuing education credits do NH chiropractors need for license renewal?